 - Air movement: In conjunction with high humidity, adding air movement can discourage fungus and insects.
 Without humidity, this can do more harm than good though, and will evaporate your dew.

 Modify these four factors over several days as noted above until your sundew is producing a satisfactory amount of secretion.
+And for more information see our other aticle reasons there is no dew on your sundew.

 Sometimes leaves come out looking a little bit wonky (we’ve all had those days), and in the cases of natural leaf deformation, you have nothing to worry about.
 Your sundew will straighten itself out in a few days.